 - How easy do want to make it for entering the property?

 Depending upon how you answer these questions, you can choose among several different options for gate operator systems.
 Many homeowners in this area now go for convenience and choose

 the most automatic way possible to enter their property—using an automatic gate opener where you can use a phone app to open the gate as you pull into your driveway.
 If you have an existing gate on your property and wish to automate the process, you can often purchase the appropriate equipment and add the gate operator without too much difficulty; however, be mindful that depending upon the type of fence you have now, a gate operator may require some additional reworking of the existing fence to accommodate the installation of an automatic system.

 If you’re building new security fencing for your home, you’ll need to think about the type of material you plan to use, such as wrought iron, wood, aluminum, vinyl, or chain link.
 Then you’ll need to consider what type of home security gate options you want such as:

 Most commercial gate operator systems are intended to control both entry and security to a facility.
 Whether it’s for gaining or controlling access to the property, securing a storage area or

 protecting a swimming pool or tennis court, there are a wide variety of commercial options that can go into a gate operator system.

 Looking for a Gate Operator System for Your Property?

 If you’re evaluating what type of gate operator system would work best for your home or business, contact us at Frederick Fence and we’ll help you determine what options would work best for your fence project’s budget based on your needs.
-We have a dedicated gate operator team that we partner with on all our projects that require a gate operator system that makes sure you get the very best system when it comes to serving your needs and exceeding your expectations.
+We have a dedicated security fence gate operator team that we partner with on all our projects that require a gate operator system that makes sure you get the very best system when it comes to serving your needs and exceeding your expectations.